flipsewtf/Tumblr/champagne/champagne-theme-guide.md

 ---

-## Text fields: Customisation
+# Text fields: Customization

-The following options are text fields where you type text to change things, or delete text to hide them.
+The following are text fields where you type text to change things or delete text to hide them.

-### Body Font
+## Body Font

-You can freely choose a Google Font for the main text of your blog.

-Go to [fonts.google.com](https://fonts.google.com/) and copy the name of the font you want into the text field.
+You can freely decide on a Google Font of your choice for the main text of your blog.
+Go to `fonts.google.com` and copy the name of the font you want into the text field.

-The default font is **Roboto**.
+Default: `Roboto`

-### Accent Font
+## Accent Font

-The accent font is used for various elements such as:

-- Tooltips
-- Search bar
-- Post info
+The accent font concerns a variety of different text like the tooltips, search bar, and post info.

-You can freely choose a Google Font for these elements.

-Go to [fonts.google.com](https://fonts.google.com/) and copy the name of the font you want into the text field.
+You can freely decide on a Google Font of your choice for these elements.
+Go to `fonts.google.com` and copy the name of the font you want into the text field.

-The default font is **Roboto Condensed**.
+Default: `Roboto Condensed`

-### Post Margin
+## Post Margin

-The post margin controls the gap between posts.

-Keep a valid CSS length value in this field.

-If you do not want any gap, enter:
+The post margin is the gap between posts.
+Please keep a valid CSS length value in this field.
+If you don't want any gap, write: `0rem`

-`0rem`

-The default is:

-`15rem`
+Default: `15rem`

-### Sidebar Title
+## Sidebar Title

 The optional title displayed in the sidebar.

-### Sidebar Description
+## Sidebar Description

 The optional description text.

-HTML is allowed, including links, ~~strikethrough~~, **bold**, <u>underline</u>, and _italic_ text.
+It can contain HTML like links, ~~strikethrough~~, **bold**, <u>underline</u>, and _italic_ text.

-### Header Text
+## Header Text

 This is only relevant when using the **Header** option for **Sidebar Image**.